uc-brycemitch/it3038c-scripts/project2/README.txt

 I used the Pillow tutorial located here to build my code: https://www.tutorialspoint.com/python_pillow/python_pillow_quick_guide.htm

 To use the code, you must download the code and the "puppy.jpg" photo.
+To make things easy, I added the .jpg file along with the code in Visual Studio.
 In some cases, the code can't find the path to the photo.
 I was able to fix this by opening up the puppy photo before running the code (it is an issue with windows and app data)

 The terminal will prompt the user to enter in what text they want, and then will open the photo with the text added.